smoyergh/hse-ycsb/wiredtiger/README.md

 ## Quick Start

-This section describes how to run YCSB on NFKVS.
+This section describes how to run YCSB on WiredTiger.

 ### 1. Set Up YCSB

 Clone the YCSB git repository and compile:

-    git clone <YCSC Repo>
+    git clone <YCSB Repo>
     cd YCSB
     mvn clean package

 ### 2. Run YCSB

 Now you are ready to run!
 First, load the data:

-    ./bin/ycsb load wiredtiger -s -P workloads/workloada -p wiredtiger.path=/tmp/wiredtiger
+    ./bin/ycsb load wiredtiger -s -P workloads/workloada -p wiredtiger.dir=/tmp/wiredtiger

 Then, run the workload:

-    ./bin/ycsb run wiredtiger -s -P workloads/workloada -p wiredtiger.path=/tmp/wiredtiger
+    ./bin/ycsb run wiredtiger -s -P workloads/workloada -p wiredtiger.dir=/tmp/wiredtiger

 See the next section for the list of configuration parameters for WiredTiger.

 ## WiredTiger Configuration Parameters

-- `wiredtiger.configstring`
+* ```wiredtiger.dir``` - (required) A path to a folder to hold the WiredTiger data files.
+    * EX. ```/tmp/ycsb-wiredtiger-data```
-  - The entire configuration string to be passed to `wiredtiger_open`.
-See http://source.wiredtiger.com/2.9.1/classcom_1_1wiredtiger_1_1db_1_1wiredtiger.html#a41881fa91c0b8820ad8a9f5bb91950f8 for details.
+* ```wiredtiger.configstring``` - The entire configuration string to be passed to `wiredtiger_open`.
+See http://source.wiredtiger.com/2.9.2/classcom_1_1wiredtiger_1_1db_1_1wiredtiger.html for details.
-  - Default value is hard coded in the binding, subject to change in future YCSB builds.
+    * A default config string is hard coded in the binding, which is subject to change in future YCSB builds.
-- `wiredtiger.path` (**required**)
-  - The database path.
-  - No default.